If you want to excel in Programmable Logic Controller (PLC) programming, then you should know about the rules used in PLC programming.

 The different rules are applicable to the different types of PLC programming languages.

-Especially, I am explaining these rules for PLC Ladder Diagram Programming along with the representation of a ladder language program in PLC.
+Especially, I am explaining these rules for PLC Ladder Diagram programming language with the representation of a ladder language program in PLC.

 These rules will helpful for writing the PLC programs.

 Let’s start and follow these PLC programming rules on the based of digital inputs and outputs contact.

 Here, you can see the LD program with input (NO and NC) and output contact.

 As per your program, you can arrange programming I/O instructions with the help of different programming rules.

 1. Inputs can be used in Series as well as Parallel to form a connection